Zoe Ko

 Conference Talks and Posters

-• Z. Ko, N. Espinoza, A. Jordan.
-A Gaussian Process Framework for Exoplanet Atmospheric Retrievals, Emerging Researchers in Exoplanet Science Symposium X, Princeton University, Princeton, NJ, June 2025.
+- Z. Ko, N. Espinoza, A. Jordan.
+Gaussian Process Retrievals for TOI-3235b, Emerging Researchers in Exoplanet Science Symposium X, Princeton University, Princeton, NJ, June 2025.
 (Oral Presentation)

 Skills

-• Statistical Modeling: Bayesian inference frameworks (PyMC, emcee, dynesty), Gaussian Processes (george, celerite)
+- Statistical Modeling: Extensive experience with Bayesian inference frameworks (PyMC, emcee, dynesty) and Gaussian process modeling (tinygp, george, celerite).

 Teaching and Outreach